Pastor Barry had enjoyed a long association with Calvary Chapel Portsmouth before taking over as Pastor in January 2012.

 At another defining moment in Barry’s life, in 2003, he attended the F.A.C.T. conference in Portsmouth, Hants.
 Barry recalls: “I was in the front row, and (the late) Bible teacher & author Dave Hunt was pounding the lectern declaring ‘we can PROVE the Bible is true, we can PROVE Jesus is the Messiah’, I though to myself ‘can we?’ ‘can we really prove it?’ a big grin appearing on my face.
 Don’t get me wrong, I believed it, but no one had ever told me just how solid our faith was.”
 Chuck Missler then took it to a whole new level (anyone who has heard Chuck teach will understand!) demonstrating that (in Chuck’s words) we can be ‘more certain that Jesus Christ is the Messiah, than we can about any other fact in the universe’.
 Barry returned from the conference and set about studying the Bible, verse-by-verse, using Chuck Missler’s audio commentaries as a basis – arguably this afforded a much better grounding in God’s Word than most Bible colleges can offer.

 By God’s gracious engineering, one of the other speakers at the conference was Ron Matsen, the then Pastor of Calvary Chapel Portsmouth.
 Over the next few years Barry & family and Ron became good friends.
 Ron introduced DCF to the whole idea of teaching expositionally through the Bible, verse-by-verse, chapter-by-chapter, book-by-book.
 Barry comments: “To some, expositional teaching through the Bible may be nothing new, but to many who have come from a mainstream/traditional church background, it is far from the norm.
 The impact this had on DCF was profound, and eventually led to DCF becoming affiliated to Calvary Chapel”.
-Barry then moved out of the youth ministry and started teaching the weekly Monday night Bible studies at DCF, and was also asked on numerous occasions to teach at Calvary Portsmouth when Ron was away, thus getting to know the fellowship well over the next 7-8 years.
+Barry then moved out of the youth ministry and started teaching the weekly Monday night Bible studies at DCF, and was also asked on numerous occasions to teach at other churches including Calvary Portsmouth when Ron was away, thus getting to know the fellowship well over the next 7-8 years.

-Further cementing the close relationship with Ron and Calvary Portsmouth, in 2007 Barry was asked to co-host the weekly live Q&A phone in on Genesis TV (that aired each Friday evening on the Sky network) that followed Ron’s hour-long teaching.
+Further cementing the close relationship with Ron and Calvary Portsmouth, in 2007 Barry was asked to co-host the weekly live Q&A phone-in on Genesis TV (that aired each Friday evening on the Sky network) that followed Ron’s hour-long teaching.

 When one door closes another opens, and when the work on Genesis TV came to an end, Barry started Calvary Chapel Poole, as a direct result of contacts made through the program on Genesis TV.
 For the next three years, through the monthly meetings with Calvary Chapel Poole, God was preparing Barry for the next step in his ministry.